alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 Elements that are converted, but with attributes stripped are:

-p, h2, h3, blockquote, pre, code, ol, ul, li, br
+p, h1, h2, h3, h4, h5, blockquote, pre, code, ol, ul, li, br

+Note: As GOV.UK only encourages the use of headers of level 2 and 3, h1 elements are converted to level 2 headers whereas h4 and h5 elements are converted to level 3 headers.

 Elements that are stripped with allowed attributes are: